HainingLuo/UnityRoboticsDemo/README.md

 If you are using Linux, you may need to Download Unity3D archive versions by:

 1. Go to the [download page](https://unity3d.com/unity/beta/2020.2.0b9) of the archive version.
-2. Right click the green button ‘install with unity hub’ to copy its link address.
+2. Right click the green button `install with unity hub` to copy its link address.
 3. CD to Unity Hub directory and start Unity hub with command: `./UnityHub.AppImage <link address>`.

 **3. Downloading this demo to your local directory** <br>